AfriRemit/smart_contracts/README.md

 - **Reliable Operation**: Ensures consistent pricing despite oracle limitations

 ### Future Oracle Integration
-Since Chainlink and other major oracle providers are not yet available on Lisk Sepolia or Lisk Mainnet, the system is built with forward compatibility:
+Since Chainlink is not yet available on Lisk Sepolia or Lisk Mainnet, the system is built with forward compatibility:

 ```solidity
 // Ready for future oracle integration